meloxue/A6-lab-format/README.md

-lab6
+IXD Lab7 - winter 2017
 ====

-Lab 6: FB Login and AJAX
+Lab 7 for Intro HCI: Analytics and A/B Testing